Decide what every saved video is for.

 You save videos because they look useful, then forget why.

-You want summaries before committing attention.
+You want short summaries before committing the full watch time.

 You would rather decide than collect forever.